Maksimka101/combine/README.md

 Explanation:
  - the point it that `rootBundle` uses BinaryMessenger (low level MethodChannel)
- - let's assume that file in `assets/test.txt` exists and contains `Asset is loaded!` text
+ - let's assume that the file `assets/test.txt` exists and contains `Asset is loaded!` text

 ## Combine Worker